 A nurse may hold a multistate license, issued by the home state/primary state of residence, in only one party state at a time.

 For compact purposes, primary state of residence is not related to property ownership in a given state.
 It is about one’s legal residency status.
-Everyone has legal documents such as a driver’s license, voter registration, federal income tax return, military form no. 2058, vehicle registration, bank accounts, library card, etc.
+Everyone has legal documents such as a driver’s license/ID, vehicle registration, voter registration, W2, federal income tax return or military form no. 2058.

 If a nurse changes their primary state of residence by moving between two compact states, they are expected to apply for multi-state licensure in their new home state, and the multistate license issued by the prior home state will be deactivated in accordance with applicable rules adopted by the Commission.
 A nurse should not wait until the former license is about to expire before they apply for the multi-state license in their new primary state of residence.

 For additional information, review the NCSBN NLC Fact Sheet regarding